jaantollander/masters-thesis/content/40_results.md

 \clearpage

 ## Counters and rates
-Figures \ref{fig:job-rate-1}, \ref{fig:job-rate-2}, and \ref{fig:job-rate-3} show different patterns of counter values and rates for write operations for a different jobs during a 24 hour-period of 2022-10-27.
+Figures \ref{fig:job-rate-1}, \ref{fig:job-rate-2}, and \ref{fig:job-rate-3} show different patterns of counter values and rates for write operations for different jobs during a 24-hour period of 2022-10-27.
-They demonstrate the counters values collected from the statistics, rates computed from the counters, and entry resets, discussed in Section \ref{monitoring-and-analysis}.
+They demonstrate the values of the counter collected from the statistics, rates computed from the counters, and entry resets, discussed in Section \ref{monitoring-and-analysis}.
 The x-axis displays time, and the y-axis displays the accumulated amount of operations for counters and the operations per second for the rate.
 Each line displays a *connection* from one Lustre client to one Lustre Target.
-All figures display a single node job, thus each connection shows a different OST.
+All figures display a single node job; thus, each connection shows a different OST.
 <!-- TODO: how many OSTs per plot -->
-We say that a connection is *active* during a period  performs any file system operations, and otherwise it is *inactive*.
+We say that a connection is *active* during a period that performs any file system operations, and otherwise, it is *inactive*.

 ![
-The first subplot shows the counter values and second subplot shows the rates computed from the counter values in the first plot.
+The first subplot shows the counter values, and the second subplot shows the rates computed from the counter values in the first plot.
-The counter values follow a typical saw-tooth pattern for almost-linearly increasing counter values that reset periodically due to inactivity.
+The counter values follow a typical saw-tooth pattern for almost linearly increasing counter values that reset periodically due to inactivity.
-In the active periods, we see higher write amount of writes in the beginning then quite near constant write rate until the job becomes inactive.
+In the active periods, we see a higher write amount of writes in the beginning, then quite near constant write rate until the job becomes inactive.
-The lines follow similar pattern indicating that the job performs similar write pattern for each OST except for the ones whose rate is near zero.
+The lines follow a similar pattern indicating that the job performs a similar write pattern for each OST except for the ones whose rate is near zero.
 \label{fig:job-rate-1}
 ](figures/2022-10-27_ost_job_write_1.svg)

 ![
-The first subplot shows the counter values and second subplot shows the rates computed from the counter values in the first plot.
+The first subplot shows the counter values, and the second subplot shows the rates computed from the counter values in the first plot.
-The counter values follow increase almost linearly indicating that the job performs writes consistently during the whole period.
+The counter values increase almost linearly, indicating that the job performs writes consistently during the whole period.
 The rate over the whole period is almost constant with some small fluctuations.
-We can see that the job perform the almost 74\% of the operations to one OST, almost 25\% to another OST and almost none to the others.
+We can see that the job performs almost 74\% of the operations to one OST, almost 25\% to another OST, and almost none to the others.
 \label{fig:job-rate-2}
 ](figures/2022-10-27_ost_job_write_2.svg)

 ![
-The first subplot shows the counter values and second subplot shows the rates computed from the counter values in the first plot.
+The first subplot shows the counter values, and the second subplot shows the rates computed from the counter values in the first plot.
-One of the counter values increases in a wave-like pattern that reset periodically, the other counter seem to increase in a burst like manner for short periods of time before reseting.
+One of the counter values increases in a wave-like pattern that resets periodically; the other counter seems to increase in a burst-like manner for short periods of time before resetting.
 By looking at the rates, we can see that the rates fluctuate for all OSTs.
-Furthermore, that most of the time, the job performs writes to one OST, and sometimes to multiple OSTs in burst.
+Furthermore, most of the time, the job performs writes to one OST and sometimes to multiple OSTs in a burst.
 \label{fig:job-rate-3}
 ](figures/2022-10-27_ost_job_write_3.svg)